underscoreio/shapeless-guide/src/pages/representations/coproducts.md

 Now we know how shapeless encodes product types.
 What about coproducts?
 We looked at `Either` earlier
-but that suffers from a similar drawback to tuples: we have no way of representing a disjunction of fewer than two types.
+but that suffers from similar drawbacks to tuples.
-For this reason, shapeless provides a different encoding that is similar to `HList`:
+Again, shapeless provides its own encoding that is similar to `HList`:

 ```tut:book:silent
 import shapeless.{Coproduct, :+:, CNil, Inl, Inr}